Onfido logo home page

 Onfido supports and maintains translations for 44 languages that can be implemented directly inside the SDK.

-All of these languages are supported across Web, Android and iOS under the following locales:
+All of these languages are supported across Android, iOS and Web, under the following locales:

 Language Android iOS Web